 Suggested TP

 SCS selection is done within RAN4 according to RAN1’s candidate SCS design.
-From the RAN4 perspective, the SCS selection is mainly dependent on the phase noise, FFT size and delay spread.
-For mmWave range, the phase noise would be much worse than low frequency ranges, therefore lower SCS is not suitable anymore.
-Delay spread depends on the deployment, for UE operating between 7-24 GHz, beam selectivity could also suppress the delay spread, it’s also up to the UE implementation with antenna array or not.
-CP must accommodate the channel delay spread in which CP is also related with SCS selection.
+From the RAN4 perspective, the SCS selection is dependent on the phase noise considerations, and channel impairments including delay spread and Doppler.
+For the mmWave range, phase noise is generally worse than low frequency ranges;, therefore for the 7-24 GHz range, phase noise should be evaluated when selecting the SCS.

+In NR, the CP accommodates the channel delay spread, which can be a function of implementation and several frequency dependent factors, including path loss and scattering as well as transmit power limits.
+The impact of antenna arrays, such as increased range and beam selectivity, may affect SCS selection.
+The Doppler rate affects channel coherence time and increases with frequency.
+The SCS selection should consider the effects of Doppler on demodulation performance and tracking.

 Channel bandwidth